Nobody Really Saw This Coming in Several Areas

 It was what the Hogs needed.

 Now Ole Miss will see a completely rested bullpen.
-Sorry, but Kole Ramage and Zebulon Vermillion played their role to perfection Saturday but the big guns out of the bullpen have become Hagen Smith and Brady Tygart.
+Sorry, Kole Ramage and Zebulon Vermillion played their role to perfection Saturday, but the big guns out of the bullpen have become Hagen Smith and Brady Tygart.

 The Rebels actually beat Noland in late April, but lost to Smith, then Jaxon Wiggins to drop a late-season series.
-They haven't seen this pitching stuff that's hitting on all cylinders right now.
+They haven't seen this pitching staff that's hitting on all cylinders right now.

 The Hogs also haven't seen Ole Miss playing like they are now, either.